shadowkite/nft-rescue/README.md

 # Remint
 ## Intro
-Missed a feature?
-OASIS not supporting your contract?
-Someone rugpulled a project and you want to take over?
-Blockchain failed??
-Say no more.

-This repository contains code to take a snapshot, and remint the NFTs to the same owners.
-It even reads OASIS.cash.
+This repository contains scripts to take a snapshot, and remint/airdrop the NFTs to the same owners.
+It even reads OASIS.cash for ownership details.

 ## Installing
-Clone the repository, then and use ``yarn`` to install dependencies.
+Clone the repository, then use ``yarn`` to install dependencies.

 ## Workflow
 Generally it is advised to take a snapshot of owners first.
 This is where ``node bin/snaphot.js`` comes in.
 Check the config at the top of the file; fill in the contract address.
 Running this script will save a ``snapshot.json`` in the root folder.